rhine3/audiomoth-guide/guide.md

 Several different firmware versions for the AudioMoth have been created and released.
 Some releases are just updates, but some have special functionality; for instance, allowing the AudioMoth to trigger recording only when a sound of interest is heard.

 If you want to flash new firmware to your device, follow the guide [here](https://www.openacousticdevices.info/flashing).

+### Recording results

+* If a unit's microSD card is full, the unit stops saving recordings.
+This avoids overwriting previous recordings.
+In this situation, the unit's red LED light will stay constantly lit until the SD card is removed.

+* The AudioMoth stores metadata about the recording in the "Comments" field of the EXIF metadata.
+This includes recording date/time, sample rate, recording duration, gain setting, battery level, and AudioMoth serial number.

+   * EXIF data can be accessed via [`exiftool`](http://owl.phy.queensu.ca/~phil/exiftool/) on Mac, Linux, and Windows.
+Once it is installed, open a Terminal window and run `exiftool FILENAME.wav`

+   * If SD cards get mixed up, this information can be used to recover what unit the recording was made on.

+* The first versions of the AudioMoth firmware use filenames with compact representations of the date and time that the recording started.
+These filenames can be converted to date & time using the instructions in the AudioMoth user manual.
+In contrast, the "last modified" time represents the time in UTC that the file was saved, i.e., the time in UTC when the recording ended.
+More recent firmware saves more easily interpreted filenames.

 ## Deployment